Costa Rica Day Trip.

 How far is Monteverde from San José?+

-About 3 hours each way — the last section climbs through the Tilarán mountains on a winding road.
+About 3 hours each way.
+The last section climbs through the Tilarán mountains on a winding road.
 Monteverde tours are a genuine full-day commitment at around 12 hours door to door.

 Is the Pacuare River rafting suitable for beginners?+